jonlpersson/ed-latimore/site/_drafts/how-to-cheer-yourself-up-5-methods-that-work.md

 And even if the circumstances don't outright change, then you will either get used to them or adapt to them.
 Otherwise, they would completely ruin you and take you out.
 Since that hasn't happened yet and is unlikely to happen with anything getting you down in the future, this is simply another way that the tides and perspectives have changed.&nbsp;

-The hot bathtub hasn't gotten color.
+The hot bathtub hasn't gotten cooer.
 You've just gotten used to it so it feels cooler.&nbsp;

 The wave of life may not have directly changed, but your relationship to it has.

-To read more about my method for developing gratitude, check out this article here—&gt;6 ways to be grateful.
+To read more about my method for developing gratitude, check out this article here—&gt;[6 ways to be grateful](/6-reasons-to-be-grateful/).

 ## A summary of how to cheer yourself up

 1. Get physical
 2. Take a break from social media
+3. Show concern for others
-3. Volunteer, donate or give
+4. Volunteer, donate or give
-4. Watch a funny movie
+5. Watch a funny movie
-5. Practice gratitude
+6. Practice gratitude

 If you do these things when you're feeling down, it's going to be very difficult to keep you there.